3 Reasons Why Anger Is So Hard for You

 We often learn how to deal with and express anger from our families as we grow up.

-And what we learn (either explicitly or implicitly) can often get repeated in our relationships as adults, so you might notice some of the following in either the family you grew up in or your relationships now (or both).
+And what we learn (either explicitly or implicitly) often gets repeated in our relationships as adults, so you might notice some of the following in either the family you grew up in or your relationships now (or both).

 3 reasons why anger is so hard for you: